JonathanThing/ECE-298A-VGA-Video-Player/test/README.md

 # Testbench for RLE Video PLayer

-This is a testbench for the Tiny Tapeout RLE Video Player.
-It uses [cocotb](https://docs.cocotb.org/en/stable/) to drive the DUT and check the outputs.

 Note: It is recommended to test only on small inputs (Only a few frames) to avoid long simulation times and large output files (such as `output.bin` and `tb.vcd`)

 ## Test Procedure

-Before running the simulation, make sure there is a valid `data.bin` file in the resources folder, this is the RLE video and audio data that the testbench will use.
+Before running the simulation, make sure there is a valid `data.bin` file in the resources folder, this is the RLE video data that the testbench will use.

 RLE files can be generated with this tool: https://github.com/JonathanThing/ECE298A-RLE-Tool